Red Wolf: Wayfinder Program

 Registration

-We’ll be accepting applications to register for Summer 2024 in November!
-Stay tuned for registration dates and details.
-To view availability and apply to register after that date, click the Registration button below and complete an application.
+Registration for the 2026 season is open!
+To view availability and apply to register, click the Registration button below and complete an application.

-*We follow an application to register process – families apply to register a camper and after brief review, we’ll send you an email to confirm your acceptance or follow up with some additional questions.
+*We follow an application to register process – families apply to register a camper and we will follow up if we have any additional questions.

 Click here for registration policies.